 Booker, a Senator from New Jersey, has touted an environmental justice plan on the campaign trail.
 He’s promised to increase staff in the Environmental Protection Agency’s office of environmental justice by ten times and double enforcement staff.
 He’s also a member of the newly formed environmental justice caucus in the Senate.

-The former San Antonio mayor (and Former Housing and Urban Development Secretary) has clean energy bona fides from boosting renewables in local government.
+The former San Antonio mayor also has clean energy bona fides from boosting renewables in local government.
 In 2011, he declared “San Antonio has the opportunity to seize a mantle that no city in the U.S. holds today: To be the recognized leader in clean energy technology,” while unveiling a six-year development package that included a 30-megawatt solar farm from SunEdison and incentives to bring clean energy companies to the city.

 At the time, the city’s utility was working to reach 20 percent clean energy by 2020 (the utility looked to have reached 19 percent in 2018, though it’s recently faced blowback over the speed of its transition).

 Castro’s brought a similar message to campaigning; he recently told the New Yorker, “in my neck of the woods of Texas ... there is a new energy economy out there that is at the nexus of both reducing carbon emissions and protecting the planet, and also creating good jobs for people as the economy changes.”

 At the same time as greening San Antonio, though, Castro has celebrated the economic benefits the shale boom has brought to Texas.
 At a September CNN town hall that focused on the climate crisis Castro grappled with that past support.
 “We believed natural gas was a bridge fuel.
 We’re coming to the end of the bridge,” he said.
 Though Castro would end drilling and fracking on public lands, he stopped short of the commitments of some peers that would outlaw extraction on all U.S. lands.